 Medical Assistant Responsibilities:

-Will have responsibilities related to patient care in the ambulatory clinic environment.
-Display responsible behaviors, communicate effectively to others and function as a member of the healthcare team.
-Function under the direct supervision and authority of the physician when performing clinical tasks during patient care.
-Report to the clinic operations manager, who is responsible for administrative supervision, staff development, and orientation of the MA to the area's policies and procedures.
-Maintain an inventory of examination/procedure room supplies, assist in the organization of efficient patient flow, and organize the clinic environment to assure patient safety.
-Demonstrate problem-solving skills as they relate to patient care activities and provide guidance for and act as a role model for Medical Assistants in the clinical area.
+Duties and responsibilities related to patient care.
+Display responsible behaviors, communicates effectively to others and functions as a member of the healthcare team.
+Function under the direct or indirect supervision and authority of the physician when performing clinical tasks during patient care.
+Report to the clinic manager, who is responsible for administrative supervision, staff development, and orientation of the MA to the area's policies and procedures.
+Demonstrate competency in all skills related to the performance of patient care.
+Maintain an inventory of clinical supplies, assist in the organization of efficient patient flow, and organize the practice environment to assure patient safety.
+Demonstrate problem-solving skills as they relate to patient care activities, provide guidance for and act as a role model for Medical Assistants in the clinical area.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.